 “10,000 visitors in a month” isn’t realistic in the beginning.
 But, you can set a smaller, specific and measurable goal, such as “Generate 1000 blog visitors per week, by targeting 25 long-tail keywords and spending an hour every day at relationship-building on discussion boards and social media platforms.”

 This latter goal is measurable, because you can check your Google Analytics to determine which keyword phrases are performing well in the search engines.
-You can also track your social activities and understand the best times to tweet.
+You can also track your social media marketing activities and understand the best times to tweet.

 You also want to measure your progress when using storytelling to meet marketing goals.
 Otherwise, you won’t be able to know whether or how your conversion rate is growing.